No Comparison: Here's how industry timelines vary application deadlines

 Get help on Lehigh Connects

 A great way to get more specific information on when you could expect jobs or internships to open is to communicate with industry professionals on Lehigh Connects, an alumni mentoring community.
-There you can browse over 1,300 profiles to identify a position, company or industry of interest.
+There you can browse thousands of profiles to identify a position, company or industry of interest.
 Communicating with a mentor is a great way to ask questions and get specific information on timelines based on your career interests.
 Because all of Lehigh Connects mentors have signed up to assist students with questions like this (and many others), this is a great way to collect information and advice you can use to both prepare for your job or internship search and learn timeline norms for your industry.

 Example message to send on Lehigh Connects: